ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress

+10.22.2022
+- My dev journal came to the rescue!
+I couldn't get my modal close function to work in my Keep clone, but I remembered that I had the same issue in my Next Template project.
+All I had to do was pull up this journal, search 'modal', and I was able to find the solution!
+I'm so glad I started logging my progress.

 10.20.2022
 - Someone that's super SUPER new to development (no React experience) just got their first job so I'm definitely motivated to start applying again.
 I did some serious work on this keep clone today.
 I did a bunch of small things like box-shadow on hover, icon button background color matching...bunch of UI stuff, but was also able to recreate the form functionality from the project organizer sigNIFicantly quicker than the first go-round.
 It's great to see my progress paying off.